 Furnaces are equipped with safety switches to protect against flame roll-out conditions in the burner compartment, which, if tripped, will terminate the heating cycle.
 In the event of a flame roll-out condition, the switch will shut the furnace down.
-Switches for furnaces are located on the burner cover plate and just above the burners on the blower divider panel.
-The unit requires only one switch on the left side of burner cover plate.
+Switches for the furnaces are located on either side of the burner cover plate and just above the burners on the blower divider panel.
 If a switch is tripped, it must be manually reset.
 DO NOT jumper or reset this switch.
 If this switch should trip, a qualified installer, service agency or the gas supplier should be called to diagnose and/or correct the source of tripping.
 If this unit is mounted in a closet, the door must be closed when making this check.